 To describe the systemic host response in EcB patients, we employed high-resolution Tandem Mass Tag (TMT) LCMS3 mass spectrometry (MS)-based proteomics and metabolomics to profile plasma samples collected from clinical EcB cases as well as healthy controls.
-Furthermore, we utilized previously published results from our group to compare the deviations from homeostasis observed in EcB and S. aureus bacteremia.
-This approach allows us to identify individual features as well as biological processes that are altered in aspects of enterococcal bacteremia through three primary comparisons (1) EcB and S. aureus compared to healthy, (2) bacteremia caused by E. faecalis compared to E. faecium, and (3) EcB patients that succumbed to mortality compared to those that survived.
-The information gleaned from such data offers deep insights into the systemic molecular and biological features that underly the host-pathogen relationship in EcB.
-Importantly, this data set also provides an initial assessment of the ability to use unbiased molecular features of the host response to predict the presence of EcB, whether the bacteremia is caused by E. faecalis or E. faecium, and the outcome of the infection.
+Furthermore, we utilized previously published results from our group to compare the deviations from homeostasis observed in EcB and S. aureus bacteremia..
+This data set provides an initial assessment of the ability to use unbiased molecular features of the host response to predict the presence of EcB, whether the bacteremia is caused by E. faecalis or E. faecium, and the outcome of the infection.
 The enhanced understanding provided by this multi-omic resource can serve as a starting point for developing novel therapeutic strategies aimed at improving patient outcomes in EcB.

 Materials and Methods:

-Experimental Design and Statistical Rationale – The study presented here was conducted on human plasma collected from patients under UW Madison / UW Health IRB# 2018-0098.
+Experimental Design and Statistical Rationale – The study presented here was conducted on human plasma collected from patients from 2018-2021 at UW Health, a 450-bed tertiary academic medical center in Madison, WI.
 Sample size was selected based on technical considerations for multiplexed proteomics and metabolomics approaches as well as logistical constraints 26,27.
 Further details regarding statistical analysis, demographics, and clinical data are provided below.

 Human Plasma Samples – All human samples were approved by UW Madison / UW Health IRB# 2018-0098.
 On admission, plasma was obtained from, 32 patients with E. faecium bacteremia and 44 patients with E. faecalis bacteremia.
 Enterococcal bacteremia was diagnosed by positive blood cultures and treated with antibiotics.
 E. faecalis and E. faecium bacteremia were differentiated using MALDI-TOF based rapid identification and confirmed using standard culture and biochemical methods.
 Plasma from 29 healthy controls was collected from blood bank volunteers.

+Clinical Data Collection – Patient electronic medical records were reviewed to collect basic demographics including age, gender, and comorbidities.
+The infection and treatment (antibiotic and source control methods) and clinical course data collected included organism type (E. faecalis / E. faecium), source of bloodstream infection (endovascular, urine, abdominal fluid, etc.) antibiotic susceptibility, and laboratory values and markers of infection (e.g., serum creatinine, white blood cell count with differential, temperature, vital signs).
+The mean age was 59.6±16.3 years and 59% of patients were male.
+In the 83 patients with enterococcal bacteremia, 30.1% were infected with VRE, identified, and confirmed by routine antimicrobial susceptibility testing in the clinical microbiology laboratory.
+Total duration of bacteremia included cases of persistent bacteremia (consecutive days of positive blood cultures) and in-hospital microbiologic relapse defined as recurrence of a positive blood culture after the first negative culture while receiving appropriate antibiotic.
+The mean duration of bacteremia duration was 2.7±1.9 days (median 2 days) with an range of 1-14 days.
+The mortality rate during hospitalization and within 1 year of infection onset was 21.7% and 38.6% respectively.

 Proteomics Arm: